tpluscode/tpluscode.github.io/source/_posts/2014-08-29-versioning-git-projects.markdown

 And what about revision number?
 With centralized version control systems like SVN traditionally I would see the commit number be used here.
 So the above would mean that the code was built from revision 1556.
 This has a number of problems:

-1. <strong>each version segment cannot exceed 65535</strong> - a problem for large repositories, probably shared between multiple projects in an organization
+1. __each version segment cannot exceed 65535__ - a problem for large repositories, probably shared between multiple projects in an organization
-1. <strong>this will not work with git or mercurial </strong> - decentralized VCS use numeric commit numbers only locally - if at all.
+1. __this will not work with git or mercurial__ - decentralized VCS use numeric commit numbers only locally - if at all.
 And SHA1 is a no-go, because version number cannot contain alpha characters</li><br />

 ### The other microsoft way